Multi-Level Group Testing with Application to One-Shot Pooled COVID-19 Tests: Introduction

-A promising method to increase the efficiency of COVID-19 tests is based on pooling \cite{yelin2020evaluation, hanel2020boosting}.
-Here, each sample processed by the \ac{pcr} machine is comprised of a mixture of several samples taken from different patients.
+A promising method to tackle this lengthy measurement procedure and thus to increase the efficiency of COVID-19 tests is based on pooling \cite{yelin2020evaluation, hanel2020boosting}.
+Here, each sample processed, i.e., each input to the \ac{pcr} machine, is comprised of a mixture of several samples taken from different patients.
 When the infected patients constitute a small subset of the overall tested individuals, pooling-based schemes allow accurate recovery using a number of tests which is notably smaller than the number of patients \cite{gilbert2008group}.
-Several recovery schemes for pooled COVID-19 tests have been recently proposed \cite{hanel2020boosting,ben2020large, shental2020efficient ,ghosh2020compressed,yi2020low,petersen2020practical, yi2020error, zhu2020noisy}, which can be divided according to the two main mathematical frameworks for such recovery procedures: The first is \ac{gt} theory, originally derived for detecting infections in large populations \cite{dorfman1943detection}, which was used in \cite{yelin2020evaluation, hanel2020boosting, ben2020large}; The second framework is \ac{cs}, which deals with the recovery of sparse signals \cite{eldar2012compressed}, and was utilized for pooled COVID-19 tests in \cite{shental2020efficient,ghosh2020compressed, yi2020low,petersen2020practical, yi2020error, zhu2020noisy}.
+Several recovery schemes for pooled COVID-19 tests have been recently proposed \cite{hanel2020boosting,ben2020large, shental2020efficient ,ghosh2020compressed,yi2020low,petersen2020practical, yi2020error, zhu2020noisy}, which can be divided according to the two main mathematical frameworks for such recovery procedures: The first is \ac{gt} theory, originally derived for detecting infections in large populations \cite{dorfman1943detection}, used in \cite{yelin2020evaluation, hanel2020boosting, ben2020large}. \ac{gt} was first suggested to identify syphilis-infected draftees during World War II~\cite{dorfman1943detection}, and has been long studied and utilized in many fields, such as biology and chemistry~\cite{du2000combinatorial,macula1999probabilistic}, communications~\cite{varanasi1995group,cheraghchi2012graph,wu2014partition}, sensor networks~\cite{bajwa2007joint}, pattern matching~\cite{clifford2007k}, web services~\cite{tsai2004testing}, and cyber security~\cite{cormode2005s,xuan2009detecting,goodrich2005indexing}.
+The second framework is \ac{cs}, which deals with the recovery of sparse signals \cite{eldar2012compressed}, and was utilized for pooled COVID-19 tests in \cite{shental2020efficient,ghosh2020compressed, yi2020low,petersen2020practical, yi2020error, zhu2020noisy}.